Designing and executing demand generation activities that reach and drive the right traffic can improve sales and increase revenue through:

 You need to work hard, and often creatively, to make sure it’s seen – and acted upon.

 Biddable/RTB Media and programmatic advertising enable you to precisely target groups, TALs or even individuals with precisely targeted content.
 You can cost-effectively resurface your message and content to prospects even when you don’t have their email address.
-Used in combination with social or other channels, this can greatly accelerate the prospecting stage and provide a powerful boost, progressing leads through your demand generation engine at greater speed and effectiveness.
+Used in combination with social media platforms or other channels, this can greatly accelerate the prospecting stage and provide a powerful boost, progressing leads through your demand generation engine at greater speed and effectiveness.